balcortex/100_days_code_web_development/README.md

 ## Day 107 - 2024/01/02

 Today I fixed the issue of the screen clearing itself after the user selects the operator

+## Day 108 - 2024/01/03

+Today I added the support for all the operators (addition, subtraction, multiplication and division)